Correlating Web Application Access¶

-APM can track complete frontend-to-backend request data for a Web application through DDTrace, Zipkin, Skywalking, Jaeger, and Opentelemetry collectors.
+APM can trace complete frontend-to-backend request data for a web application through collectors such as DDTrace, Zipkin, Skywalking, Jaeger, and Opentelemetry.

-• For frontend applications that are separated from the backend (with cross-origin conditions), you need to set a Header whitelist for the request response headers that the target server allows for tracing.
+- For frontend applications that are separated from the backend (with cross-origin conditions), you need to set a Header whitelist for the response headers of frontend requests that the target server allows to trace.

-For different APM tools, the specific Key for the Access-Control-Allow-Headers request header is as follows:
+For different APM tools, the corresponding keys for the Access-Control-Allow-Headers request header are as follows:

 Python example: